Bordentown Sewerage Authority

 The Bordentown Sewerage Authority is providing this Annual Report to customers to update you on your investment in the community wastewater system.

 As previously stated, Ocean Spray was a very intense water and wastewater system user who paid large fees to both agencies.
 The BSA has needed to raise rates to compensate for the $500,000 annual drop in fees.
-At the same time, the debt service on the long-term bonds is at its high point until 2019 when the debt return to previous levels.
+At the same time, the debt service on the long term bonds is at its high point until 2019 when the debt return to previous levels.

 The staff and Board of Commissioners are dedicated to providing quality service to our customers in various ways.
 The BSA staff cooperates and shares equipment with the public works and water departments of Bordentown City and Bordentown Township.
 Whenever possible all Municipal and Authority personnel work together to do what is in the best interest of all Bordentown City and Bordentown Township residents.

 Authority Response and Staff Training

 Development means lots of new opportunities for citizens and a growing infrastructure.
 This translates into more maintenance and vigilance for staff.
 Getting the project underway with contracts, construction accounts, permits and engineering requirements means meetings with developers and site inspections.
 BSA staff spent 402 hours on this in 2017.

 When other utilities dig near BSA lines, the staff must mark out our pipes.
 The Authority staff marked out 856 sewer lines, responded to 52 sewer blockage calls, and inspected 18 new or repaired sewer laterals.